-You cannot completely eliminate algae, but you can control their growth.
+You cannot completely eliminate algae but you can control their growth.
 Most kinds of algae proliferate due to light.
 Depending on the type of algae indicated above, you can either limit or increase light exposure.

 Feed your fish only three times a day so disintegrated food won’t contribute to excess phosphate and ammonia levels.
 Test your water to check if the phosphate, ammonia and nitrate levels are too high.

 Scrub the glass walls, aquarium equipment and decorations.
 You may use a toothbrush to get into tricky corners, an abrasive sponge or a special algae scraper.

-Certain shrimps and fishes feed on algae.
+Certain shrimps and fish feed on algae.
 Amano shrimps are the most common freshwater shrimp used to control algal growth in aquariums.
-This shrimp species also feast on dead plant leaves.
+This shrimp species also feasts on dead plant leaves.

-When buying algae eating fishes, it’s important not to feed more than once a day if your aquarium tends to accumulate algae very fast, otherwise they would ignore the algae.
+When buying algae eating fish, it’s important not to feed more than once a day if your aquarium tends to accumulate algae very fast, otherwise they would ignore the algae.